Brief Educational workshops in Secondary Schools Trial (BESST)

 Progress to date

-900 students from 57 sixth-forms across England were successfully enrolled into BESST, with 70 clinicians from 15 Mental Health Support Teams (MHSTs) trained to deliver the intervention.
+900 students from 57 sixth-forms across England were successfully enrolled into BESST, with 70 clinicians from 15 Mental Health Support Teams trained to deliver the intervention.
 Data collection commenced in October 2021 and the final six-month follow-up data was collected in June 2023.
 We have now completed analysis of the outcome data and are eagerly awaiting the publication of our findings.
-Be sure to check our BESST Trial Website and Twitter/X account for updates on our progress.
+Check out the BESST Trial website for the full findings.

 Trial Impact